openUC2/UC2_openSIM/README.md

 ### 3D printing files

 All these files need to be printed.
-We used a Prusa i3 MK3 using PLA Prusament (Galaxy Black) at layer height x.x mm and infill xx%.
+We used a Prusa i3 MK3 using PLA Prusament (Galaxy Black) at layer height 0.15 mm and infill 50%.

 Parts to print: